elan-ev/StudIPAndroidApp/README.md

 For more information on how to do this, see [here][8] and [here][9]

-    NOTE: To test it with your own installation of the studip-rest.ip plugin, you need to create your own TempServerDeclares in the de.elanev.studip.android.app.util package.
+    NOTE: To test it with your own installation of the studip-rest.ip plugin, you need to create your own TempServerDeclares in the de.elanev.studip.android.app.util package and add them to the list in de.elanev.studip.android.app.backend.net.ChooseServerFragment.java.
     See the de.elanev.studip.android.app.util.TempServerDeclaresExample for more information.

 Developed By
 ------------
-* ELAN e.V
+* [ELAN e.V][10]

 Contributors
 ------------